 Mushroom Goulash In Hungary

-As this recipe is very easy to make and champignon mushrooms are not only easily available but very cheap, this dish is often served as part of low-budget workday menu in Hungarian homes or canteens.
+As mushroom goulash is very easy to make and button mushrooms are not only easily available but also very cheap, this dish is often served as part of low-budget workday menus in Hungarian homes or canteens.

 Mushroom paprikash is served as a main dish, mostly with galuska.
-If no galuska is made, you can serve it over any kind of pasta, or even rice.
-On the picture you can see a very unique, fusion presentation: mushroom paprikash over couscous.
+If no galuska is made, you can serve it with any kind of pasta, or even rice.

 Mushroom Goulash or Mushroom Paprikash?

 This dish is called mushroom goulash in English.
 Although this can be kind of the right usage in English, in Hungarian this is simply a paprikash.

 Goulash in Hungarian is a thick soup, made with meat (or sometimes beans) and root vegetables.
 Paprikash on the other hand contains one main ingredient, it is cooked with a thick paprika sauce and it is flavored with sour cream.

 This dish is more like a mushroom stew than a soup, and it doesn’t have any root vegetables.
 Also it has one ingredient that you never see in an authentic Hungarian goulash: sour cream.
 It definitely is a typical paprikash.

 So if you want to be authentic regarding Hungarian food, please note that this mushroom stew is definitely a mushroom paprikash and not a goulash.

 - 13 tbsp sour cream 200 ml